 William (Bill) MacFarlane has been leading MacFarlane Pheasants since he was 24 years old.
 He followed his uncle, Ken MacFarlane, and his dad, Don MacFarlane, into the family business after graduating from the University of Houston in 1979.

-Bill was initiated into pheasant farming as an 8 year old child.
+Bill was initiated into pheasant farming as an 8-year-old child.
 One of his uncles, Jim Adamson, along with his dad, put him to work on the various farm chores and taught him about raising pheasants.
-Bill’s Uncle Jim had been responsible for the day-to-day operation of the farm for 35 years while Bill’s dad, who had been stricken with polio in 1945, handled the customer servicand financials from the office.
+Bill Uncle Jim had been responsible for the day-to-day operation of the farm for 35 years while Bill's dad, who had been stricken with polio in 1945, handled the customer service and financials from the office.
 But, when Bill reached adulthood at 18, he made the decision to leave farming life.
 The road he traveled would eventually lead him back to MacFarlane Pheasants, but it would involve hard choices and is truly a story of the road not taken.

 Bill remembers Marion, the oldest of the group, as a second mother.
 His mother, Gen, was busy raising five children, managing their studies, taking care of their home, and caring for her husband, who was paralyzed from polio.
 Marion helped fill the void by spending extra time with Bill, who was the youngest child.

-But it wasn’t all fun and games for the MacFarlane kids.
-All of the children worked on the farm after school, weekends, and full days in the summer.
-At 14, Bill was working on the farm every day, and on the weekends Gen would give him an additional list of household chores to complete.
+But it wasn't all fun and games for the MacFarlane kids.
+All of the children worked on the farm after school, on weekends, and on full days in the summer.
+At 14, Bill was working on the farm every day, and on the weekends, Gen would give him an additional list of household chores to complete.